B0x182/fndanalytics/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Showing live market data and statistics from the NFT
+<a href="https://etherscan.io/address/0xcDA72070E455bb31C7690a170224Ce43623d0B6f" target="_blank">marketplace</a> by fetching data from
+<a href="https://thegraph.com/hosted-service/subgraph/f8n/fnd" target="_blank">subgraph</a>.

 ### Built With

 At the moment the project is build with pure html and javascript by using the following libraries:

 * [Bootstrap](https://getbootstrap.com)
 * [Apollo](https://www.apollographql.com/)